Twisted duality for embedded graphs: Medial graphs and the ribbon group action

 Secondly, the medial graph of a Tait graph is just the original graph, {\em i.e.}

 Moreover, $\{F_{wh}, F_{bl}\}$ is exactly the set of plane graphs whose medial graph is $F$.

-With this, we can think of the Tait graphs loosely as ``orbits'' of size two under the operation of planar duality, and everything in this ``orbit'' shares the same medial graph.
-In Section~\ref{medial and cycle} we will see how this point of view is fully realized by embedded graphs.
+With this, we can think of the Tait graphs loosely as ``orbits'' of size two under the operation of geometric duality, and everything in this ``orbit'' shares the same medial graph.
+In Section~\ref{medial and cycle} we will see how this point of view can be fully realized by embedded graphs.

-In the special case that a 4-regular embedded graph $F$ (thought of as being cellularly embedded in a surface) is checkerboard colourable, then we can construct the Tait graphs just as in the plane case, and the same properties described above will still hold.
+In the special case that a $4$-regular embedded graph $F$ (thought of as being cellularly embedded in a surface) is checkerboard colourable, then we can construct the Tait graphs just as in the plane case, and the same properties described above will still hold.
 In particular, there are the following two well-known results.

-\begin{proposition} If $G$ is any embedded graph, thought of as being cellularly embedded in a surface, and we canonically checkerboard colour the embedded medial graph $G_m$, then $(G_m)_{bl} = G$ and $(G_m)_{wh} = G^* = G^{\delta(E(G))}$, the Euler-Poincar\'{e} dual of $G$ in the surface. \end{proposition}
+\begin{proposition} If $G$ is any embedded graph, thought of as being cellularly embedded in a surface, and we canonically checkerboard colour the embedded medial graph $G_m$, then $(G_m)_{bl} = G$ and $(G_m)_{wh} = G^* = G^{\delta(E(G))}$, the geometric dual of $G$ in the surface. \end{proposition}

-\begin{proposition} Let $F$ be a 4-regular, cellularly embedded graph.
-Then \begin{enumerate} \item if $F$ is checkerboard colourable, then $\{F_{bl}, F_{wh} \}$ is the complete set of cellularly embedded graph with embedded medial graph equivalent to $F$; \item if $F$ is not checkerboard colourable then $F$ is not the embedded medial graph of any embedded graph. \end{enumerate} \end{proposition}
+\begin{proposition} Let $F$ be a $4$-regular, cellularly embedded graph.
+Then: \begin{enumerate} \item if $F$ is checkerboard colourable, then $\{F_{bl}, F_{wh} \}$ is the complete set of cellularly embedded graphs with embedded medial graph equivalent to $F$; \item if $F$ is not checkerboard colourable, then $F$ is not the embedded medial graph of any embedded graph. \end{enumerate}